 In a world that is becoming more and more environmentally polluted, hemp can play a vital role in fighting climate change.

 The hemp plant works in many mysterious ways.
 One of those ways in how it can greatly hinder the damaging effects of climate change.

 Hemp can be used to make and produce over 25,000 products.
 Nothing goes to waste with hemp, no stone left unturned.
-Once harvested, the seed is used to produce superfoods like hemp seeds, stalks used for natural fibres, and leaves and flowers used to make beauty products.
+Once harvested, the seed is used to produce CBD oil and the stalks used for natural fibres.

 Among the many ways that hemp can help in the fight against climate change, reducing deforestation is one of the plant’s most incredible feats.
 There are growing concerns among scientists that there will be no forest in 100 years, but there is hope in hemp.
 While trees take years to mature and grow, hemp can be harvested within a few months.
 Therefore, meaning hemp can replace trees as the source of raw materials for paper.

 Celtic Wind’s products are inherently sustainable as they are products derived directly from hemp, and as we learned hemp is an effective sequester of CO2.
 Aside from using an already sustainable plant to produce our entire range of products, there are processes in which Celtic Wind take to ensure our products are environmentally friendly.

 Celtic Wind doesn’t use pesticides, herbicides, or fungicides on the crops and fields where our hemp is grown.
 The use of these products can not only kill insects or weeds but can be harmful to a whole host of organisms like fish, birds, insects, and more.
 Celtic Wind is also aware that cows and horses in the area graze off the land near our crops, so avoiding sprays like the above ensure the cows don’t ingest anything harmful.